moodle/devdocs/general/development/process/testing/qa.md

 To update a QA test original:

-1. Search for the test in {tracker MDLQA-1}.
+1. Search for the test in [MDLQA-1](https://tracker.moodle.org/browse/MDLQA-1).
 2. Edit the test description.

 :::note